DkCocto/kSDR/README.md

 ### kSDR is now available on **Google Play** too!

 Try **kSDR** on your Android device — phone, tablet, Chromebook, or even an Android TV box!
-All you need is an SDR receiver and your Android device — and you can enjoy the radio spectrum and your radio hobby anywhere: at home, outdoors, or on the go.
+All you need is an SDR receiver and your Android device — and you can enjoy your radio hobby anywhere: at home, outdoors, or on the go.

 📥 [Download on Google Play](https://play.google.com/store/apps/details?id=ru.kslabs.ksdr) <br>
 📥 [Download from our website](https://kslabs.ru/ksdr)